The psychology of color as it relates to persuasion is one of the most interesting — and most controversial — aspects of marketing.

 Green Lantern can’t turn lemons into lemonade and I’m left equally unequipped to make smart decisions about the spectrum which shades our world.
 But why is such a potentially colorful conversation so unwaveringly shallow?

 Misconceptions around the psychology of color

-As research shows, it’s likely because So the idea that colors such as yellow or purple are able to evoke some sort of hyper-specific emotion is about as accurate as your standard palm reading.
+As research shows, it’s likely because personal preference, experiences, upbringing, cultural differences, and context muddy the effect individual colors have on us.
+So the idea that colors such as yellow or purple are able to evoke some sort of hyper-specific emotion is about as accurate as your standard palm reading.

 But there’s still plenty to learn and consider if we humbly accept that concrete answers aren’t a guarantee.
 The key is to look for practical ways to make decisions about color.

 First let’s address branding, which is one of the more important issues relating to color perception and the area where many articles on this subject run into problems.

 As mentioned, there have been myriad attempts to classify consumer responses to different individual colors: